This post may contain affiliate links

 WHERE TO BUY

-The Simplifier from DSM & Humboldt is a zero-watt stereo amplifier that is packed with features.
-Like some of the other amp sims mentioned above, the Simplifier features three different amp models based on a Vox AC30, a Black Panel Fender Deluxe Reverb, and a Marshall Plexi.
-However, the Simplifier offers a wide range of customization on both the preamp and power amp sections of the amp emulations – even including different tube emulation options.
-It is a fantastic amp sim choice for those who like to dive deep into their gear.
+The Simplifier X from DSM Humboldt is a zero-watt stereo amplifier that is packed with features.
+Like some of the other amp sims mentioned above, the Simplifier X features different amp models based on classic Vox and Marshall amplifiers.
+However, the Simplifier offers a wide range of customization on both the preamp and power amp sections of the amp emulations, and other tone-shaping features like the speaker cabinet type and reverb.
+The Simplifier X is laid out in a way that allows you to set up two different “amp” sounds, and A/B between them so you have two completely different amp sounds on the fly.
+It is a fantastic amp sim choice for those who like to dive deep into their gear (and people who hate digital menus).

 The Simplifier also features a headphone output to allow you to play silently too!